microsoft/pxt-arcade/docs/courses/advanced-blocks/arrays/sprites.md

 ## Concept: Creating Sprite Arrays

-Creating arrays of sprites is effectively the same as creating arrays of numbers or strings; this is done by creating a new array of numbers, and then replacing all of the numbers within the array with sprites.
+Creating arrays of sprites follow a similar process as creating arrays of numbers or strings.
+Start with a new array (e.g.- of numbers), and then replacing all of the numbers within the array with sprites.

 ![creating an array of sprites](/static/courses/advanced-blocks/arrays/create-sprite-array.gif)

-This can be very useful when implementing the same behavior for multiple sprites at once.
+A sprite array can be very useful when implementing the same behavior for multiple sprites at once.

 ## Example #1: Moving all Asteroids